zack7498/S3_stream_upload-nodejs/README.md

     //other code...
 });

-//Example 2: upload any Except Stream
+//Example 2: will Auto use ReadStrem upload

 s3client.uploadFile(
     `Your_Bucket_TargetPath`,